Input Masks

 Viewport Mask

-You can mask hair effect based on if the object is displayed in the viewport or rendered in final image.
-Can be used to reduce hair density in 3d viewport.
+You can mask hair effects based on whether the object is displayed in the viewport or rendered in the final image.

 Influence Range